Are there any income requirements when applying for a loan as a pensioner?

 What are the disadvantages of taking out a loan during retirement?

 While saving up will typically take longer, it will actually be more cost-effective in the long run.
-This is because taking out a loan actually results in having to pay more than the amount borrowed due to monthly interest rates.
+This is because taking out a loan results in having to pay more than the amount borrowed due to monthly interest rates.

 What happens to my loan if I pass away with a balance still outstanding?